 - Start with a low-fiber or liquid diet until the situation resolves.
 Avoid identified trigger foods.

 - Eat a low-fiber diet.
 Limit foods such as seeds, nuts, beans, fruit and bran.

 - Try a low “FODMAP” diet.
 FODMAP stands for fermentable, oligo-, di-, monosaccharides and polyols.
 This type of diet cuts back on a group of sugars that can be poorly absorbed by your gastrointestinal tract.
 This includes foods containing fructose; lactose; sugar polyols, such as sorbitol and mannitol; fructans, which are found in garlic, leeks, artichokes, and wheat; and galacto-oligosaccharides, which are found in lentils, chickpeas, and green peas.

-- Stay away from caffeine and energy drinks.
+- Avoid caffeine and energy drinks.

-- Don't smoke or quit to reduce symptoms.
+- Don't smoke or quit smoking.

 - Eat a sensible diet.

 - Maintain a body mass index of less than 25.

 By tuning in to your body, making healthy choices and working closely with your professional, you can enhance your quality of life living with inflammatory bowel disease.

 Diana Franco Corso, M.D., specializes in gastroenterology and hepatology in Mankato, Minnesota.